Mr. Kumar Mangalam Birla is the Chairman of the Aditya Birla Group.

 Mr. Birla is deeply engaged with Educational Institutions.
 He is the Chancellor, of the renowned Birla Institute of Technology & Science (BITS), with campuses in Pilani, Goa, Hyderabad and Dubai.

-Mr. Birla is the Chairman of IIT, Delhi and IIM, Ahmedabad.
+Mr. Birla is the Chairman of IIM, Ahmedabad.

 He is a Director of the G. D. Birla Medical Research & Education Foundation.